 I beg you, please don’t settle for any of those hideous sherry imitations called cooking sherry!

-Cooking sherry contains mere traces of sherry, but they do contain lots of chemicals; go into a liquor store and get yourself a good bottle that will do your dish proud!
+Cooking sherry contains mere traces of sherry, but they do contain lots of chemicals; and you’re not saving a penny by betting the junky chemical stuff.
+Just go into a liquor store and get yourself a good bottle that will do your dish proud!
 No need to get anything expensive, just real!